Luummii/notebook/README.md

 # notebook v1.0.0

-> The notebook is desktop app for notes
+> The notebook is desktop app for notes (electron)

 #### Build Setup